What is a Venmo Account

 Venmo Security and Privacy

-Firstly, users are interested in weather can Venmo be hacked and how to deal with it.
-A strong emphasis on security and privacy means that your personal data and financial information are protected through encryption and security protocols.
-Additionally, you can configure your account visibility, allowing or restricting certain users to see your transaction info.
+How does Venmo work and is it safe?
+Many users are understandably interested in whether Venmo can be hacked, and if so, how to prevent it.
+The good news is that the app’s strong emphasis on security and privacy means that your personal data and financial information are protected by solid encryption and security protocols.
+Additionally, you can control who can view your transaction info.

 Venmo Fees and Limits

-Now that you know what is Venmo used for, to ensure a smooth and transparent experience, you should know about the Venmo fees, transaction limits, and account confirmations.
-Here's a brief overview:
+Now that you know the answer to the question “What is Venmo used for?”, let’s talk about Venmo fees, transaction limits, and account confirmations.

 Transaction Fees

-• receiving money for goods — 1.9% plus a flat fee of 10 cents.
+Venmo Business accounts are also charged for receiving money for goods — 1.9% plus a flat fee of $0.10 or 2.29% plus $0.09 if using Tap to Pay.

 Transaction Limits